 You can find more information to the BAfoeG for stays abroad here.

 Within the scope of the ERASMUS-program, all tuition fees - in some cases several thousand euros per semester – are being dropped.

 Benefits and incentives for a year abroad as student of Political Science:

-This brochure contains detailed information to all partner universities: to the brochure.
+This brochure contains detailed information to all partner universities.